SilenWang/ReviewGPT/README.md

 ## ToDo

+- New feature planning:
+  1. Automatically optimize prompts for the proposed topics/subjects and generate specific research tasks.
+  2. Handle tasks by different agents.
+  3. Aggregate the processing results of agents.

 - Frontend:
   + [ ] Adjust the NiceGUI interface and beautify the layout
   + [ ] Add a download button for raw parsing data(json)